makflakes/Using-Document-Similarity-to-Retrieve-More-Results-An-Analysis-on-Quran-Search-Engine/README.md

 ```

 The variables take the following values :</br>
--**'dataset path'** : a string indicating the location of the main dataset (Quran.csv).
+- **'dataset path'** : a string indicating the location of the main dataset (Quran.csv).
--**use_saves** : 1 for using pretrained data, 0 to run from scratch.
+- **use_saves** : 1 for using pretrained data, 0 to run from scratch.
--**verse_suggestion_setting** : 1 for 'preprocessed explanations', 2 for 'unpreprocessed explanations' and 3 for 'verse similarity'
+- **verse_suggestion_setting** : 1 for 'preprocessed explanations', 2 for 'unpreprocessed explanations' and 3 for 'verse similarity'

 A command line argument which makes use of pretrained data and uses verse similarity for suggestions would look like :
 ```